UWPCE-PythonCert/IntroPython-2017/_sources/modules/Packaging.rst.txt

 :download:`capitalize.zip <../examples/packaging/capitalize.zip>`

-Or go straight to making a package our of mailroom.
+Or go straight to making a package our of mailroom project.